raspberrypilearning/gpio-music-box/worksheet.md

     This sets up GPIO pin 2 as an input, so you can trigger an event with the button.

 1. Now add a function for playing the sound.
-This will be the code than runs when the button is pressed:
+This will be the code than runs when the button is pressed.
+You'll need to add this after the `drum =` line:

     ```python
     def play(pin):